Any change made to the device configuration in a network carries the possibility of an error. An erroneous

 automated configuration backup

 and triggers configuration backup.
+This is performed hassle-free with a network backup software that has an in-built syslog configuration management.
 Network Configuration Manager detects the changes through the syslog messages received from the devices.

 This backed up

 is then compared to the latest config version of that device in NCM and is checked for any new changes.

 If any change is detected, the backed up

 If no change is detected, the backed up file is discarded.

 Syslog Flood Prevention

 In an environment where the users login and logout of devices more frequently, flooding of Syslog messages tend to occur.
 This leads to increased CPU usage of the NCM server which in turn affects the performance of the machine.
 To prevent this, NCM blocks the syslog messages from that device and notifies the user about the device that has been blocked.